CoRE-Lab-UCF/surrogate-model/README.md

 # Surrogate model

-This scripts fit Surrogate Models and Generate results (River Surface water levels, SWL) from the simulated boundary conditions
+The scripts fit Surrogate Models and generate results (River Surface water levels, SWL) from the simulated boundary conditions.